Localization transition in the Discrete Non-Linear Schr\"odinger Equation: ensembles inequivalence and negative temperatures: The Discrete Non-Linear Schr odinger equation: generalities

-For what follows, it is crucial to point out that these equations of motion conserve not only the total energy $\mH$, but, due to the quantum origin of the problem, also the squared norm of the ``wave-function'', that is \be \mA = \sum_{j=1}^N |z_j|^2 \,. \ee This functional can be read also as the total number of particles contained in the model.
-We attribute to $\mH$ and $\mA$ the real values $E$ and $A$, respectively.
-Due to the presence of these two conserved quantities the deterministic dynamics of this model exhibits quite peculiar features.
-The overall scenario is summarized in the phase diagram shown in Fig.~\ref{fig1}, where $e = E/N$ and $a = A/N$: there is a region contained in between the zero temperature line ($\beta =1/T= + \infty$) and the infinite temperature one ($\beta=0$), where any initial condition evolves to a standard thermodynamic equilibrium state, while above the ($\beta=0$)-line the dynamics of any finite lattice is characterized by the birth and death of long-living localized nonlinear excitations, called breathers (e.g. see \cite{TS,FLOP}).
-When a stochastic version of the dynamics, still conserving both $E$ and $A$, has been considered~\cite{IPP14,IPP17}, the evolution in the region above the ($\beta=0$)-line has been found to amount to a coarsening process eventually yielding a state where a giant breather confined in a finite lattice region collects a finite fraction of the total energy and norm.
+Due to the presence of two conserved quantities, the deterministic dynamics of this model exhibits quite peculiar features.
+In the region sandwitched between the zero temperature line and the infinite temperature one, any initial condition relaxes to a uniform equilibrium state displaying equipartition.
+Conversely, above the ($\beta=0$)-line the dynamics on any finite lattice is characterized by the birth and death of long-living localized nonlinear excitations, called breathers (e.g. see \cite{TS,FLOP}).
+In a stochastic version of the dynamics~\cite{IPP14,IPP17} still conserving both $E$ and $A$, the evolution in the region above the ($\beta=0$)-line has been found to lead to a coarsening process eventually yielding a state where a giant breather confined in a finite lattice region collects a finite fraction of the total energy and norm (number of particles).
 In particular, the condensate \mycolor{``mass''} has been found to increase in time $t$ as $t^{1/3}$.
-One cannot exclude that also the deterministic dynamics in the high energy localized phase might eventually evolve to this single-breather state, although it is a matter of fact that it has never been observed, even in relatively small lattices.
-Finding an interpretation of this scenario is related to the understanding of the thermodynamics of the DNLSE model.
-In fact, various attempts has been made to study its equilibrium properties in the presence of a localized wave-function ~\cite{RCKG00,BM18}.
-The reason why a study of the thermodynamics {\em deep} in the localized phase has been (to some extent) so far elusive is that the ($\beta=0$)-line, where condensation takes place, corresponds also to the breakdown of the equivalence between statistical ensembles, as we are going to show. \myco{It is worth at this point to quote a serie of recent papers, focused on the regression dynamics of large anomalous fluctuations, which also had in the background the idea that isolated anomalous fluctuations must be somehow related to ensemble inequivalence~\cite{C15,C17,CMG19}.
-Nevertheless, the first demonstration that the physics of a localized phase, which can be indeed seen as an anomalous density fluctuation, finds a fully consistent description only in the microcanonical ensemble, it is a fully original contribution of the present work.}\\
+One cannot exclude that also the deterministic dynamics in the localized phase might eventually evolve to this single-breather state, even though it has never been observed even in relatively small lattices.